quozl/help-activity/source/pippy.rst

 Where to get Pippy
 ------------------

 Pippy is included in the standard releases of the OLPC software.
-It is available for download `here <http://activities.sugarlabs.org/en-US/sugar/addon/4041>`_

 The source code is available on `GitHub <https://github.com/sugarlabs/Pippy>`__.